awsdocs/aws-parallelcluster-user-guide/doc_source/getting-started-configuring-parallelcluster.md

 ------
 #### [ AWS Batch ]

-From the list of valid AWS Region identifiers, choose the Region in which you want your cluster to run\.
+From the list of valid AWS Region identifiers, choose the Region where you want your cluster to run\.

 ```
 Allowed values for AWS Region ID: